gocomu/cli/README.md

 By default Fyne uses the gl golang bindings which means you need a working OpenGL configuration (or GLES for ARM or mobile devices).
 Debian/Ubuntu based systems may also need to install the `libegl1-mesa-dev` and `xorg-dev` packages._

 _For more information refer to [project's documentation](https://github.com/fyne-io/fyne#prerequisites)._

+`gocomu new gui -name sampleProject`

+_GUI template uses the same project structure as desribed above for the cli template, with the exception of main's contents._

 ### Serve